WillBrock/volcano-table/README.md

 		return {

-			// This lets us know what collection to use when updating, deleting, inserting records collection : Clients,
+			// The collection that the data is coming from collection : Clients,

-			// The records to output into the table
-			// Records can be in the format of a Collection, Cursor, Array table_data : Clients.find({}),
+			// Additionally, 'where' can be used here as well and will filter out results that are already published where : {
+				location : 'Tampa'
+			},

 			fields : [
 				{